-Learn about EU Day and the keynote delivered by His Excellency Henne Schuwer, Ambassador of the Netherlands to the U.S. on the 14th Annual EU Day on February 29th.
+Learn about EU Day and the keynote delivered by David O'Sullivan, Ambassador of the EU to the U.S. on the 15th Annual EU Day on March 15.

 The European Union Center at the University of Illinois offers the only Master of Arts in European Union Studies (MAEUS) program in the Western Hemisphere.
 Learn more here.

-Dr. Liv Thorstensson Dávila discussed langauge education as a part of the EUC Faculty Lecture Series.
+Dr. Margit Tavits discussed langauge and gender as a part of the EUC Faculty Lecture Series.

-Watch the online roundtable discussion sponsored by the University of Pittsburgh.
+Watch the collection of online roundtable discussions on different EU issues sponsored by the University of Pittsburgh.

 Missed an EUC-hosted lecture?
 Our blog's video tag has archived previous EUC-sponsored lectures.